‘Southern Charm’ Stars Kathryn Dennis And Thomas Reunite With Their Kids, Is She Still Dating Hunter Price?

 Kathryn Dennis and Thomas Ravenel attended a party together for their daughter Kensington over the weekend.

-According to a report from All About the Tea on March 26, the former Southern Charm couple, who parted ways shortly after their three-year-old son Saint Julien’s birth in November 2015, were back together over the weekend to celebrate Kensington’s fifth birthday with family and friends.
+According to a report from All About the Tea on March 26, the former Southern Charm couple, who parted ways shortly after their 3-year-old son Saint Julien’s birth in November 2015, was back together over the weekend to celebrate Kensington’s fifth birthday with family and friends.

-In a photo shared by the outlet, Dennis and Ravenel were seen posing alongside one another as Dennis carried their son on their hip.
+In a photo shared by the outlet, Dennis and Ravenel were seen posing alongside one another as Dennis carried their son on her hip.
 Meanwhile, their daughter, the birthday girl, sat in front of them with her birthday hat on.

-Although Dennis didn’t share a photo of herself and Ravenel on her page, she did post an image of herself before the event which revealed she was wearing a white outfit and light blue blazer.
+Although Dennis didn’t share a photo of herself and Ravenel on her page, she did post an image of herself before the event, which revealed she was wearing a white outfit and light blue blazer.

 As Southern Charm fans well know, Dennis and Ravenel have been locked in a bitter custody battle over their two kids ever since Dennis filed for full custody at the end of last year.
 As some may recall, Dennis did so after learning Ravenel had been arrested on charges of a sexual assault against their former nanny, Dawn Ledwell.